Uniform polytope: Four dimensions

 In four dimensions, there are 6 convex regular 4-polytopes, 17 prisms on the Platonic and Archimedean solids (excluding the cube-prism, which has already been counted as the tesseract), and two infinite sets: the prisms on the convex antiprisms, and the duoprisms.
-There are also 41 convex semiregular 4-polytope, including the non-Wythoffian grand antiprism and the snub 24-cell.
-Both of these special 4-polytope are composed of subgroups of the vertices of the 600-cell.
+There are also 41 convex semiregular 4-polytopes, including the non-Wythoffian grand antiprism and the snub 24-cell.
+Both of these special 4-polytopes are composed of subgroups of the vertices of the 600-cell.

 The four-dimensional uniform star polytopes have not all been enumerated.
 The ones that have include the 10 regular star (Schläfli-Hess) 4-polytopes and 57 prisms on the uniform star polyhedra, as well as three infinite families: the prisms on the star antiprisms, the duoprisms formed by multiplying two star polygons, and the duoprisms formed by multiplying an ordinary polygon with a star polygon.
-There is an unknown number of 4-polytope that do not fit into the above categories; over one thousand have been discovered so far.
+There is an unknown number of 4-polytopes that do not fit into the above categories; over one thousand have been discovered so far.

 Example tetrahedron in cubic honeycomb cell.

 There are 3 right dihedral angles (2 intersecting perpendicular mirrors):

 Edges 1 to 2, 0 to 2, and 1 to 3.